Lamprophonia/cardboard-garden/sql/README.md

-# TCG Card Collection Manager - Database Schema
+# Cardboard Garden - Database Schema

 This database uses a **hybrid architecture** with shared infrastructure and game-specific optimized databases.